-And if your ISP doesn’t want to have the staff keep their eye on VPN server IP addresses, they could use a VPN IP blacklist.
-There are some online lists of VPN and datacenter IPs that are free to use, like this one, for example.
-The good news is that those lists don’t generally get frequent updates.
+And if your ISP doesn't want to have the staff keep their eye on VPN server IP addresses, they could use a VPN IP blacklist.
+Some online lists of VPN and datacenter IPs are free to use, like this one, for example.
+The good news is that those lists don't generally get frequent updates.

 The only way to bypass firewall rules like that would be to use an anonymous proxy or a different VPN to hide your IP address.
 But using a VPN or proxy to unblock a VPN is a bit pointless.